-Do Dogs Enjoy Music?
+Do Dogs Like Music?

 Perhaps the unsurprising answer to this question is yes!
 Dogs do enjoy music.
 And not only do they enjoy it, they have musical preferences unique to their own personalities!

-In fact, according to an article by Canine Corner’s Stanley Coren, dogs even have a sense of pitch and enjoy “singing”.
+According to an article by Canine Corner’s Stanley Coren, dogs have a sense of pitch and enjoy “singing”.
 Although their idea of hitting a musical note may be much different to ours.

 Wolves, for example, howl deliberately at a pitch different to that of other wolves.
 By ensuring they are not in tune, their voices stand out.
 And dogs are known to howl in the same way.

 A study conducted by Deborah Wells, a psychologist at Queen’s University, Belfast effectively showed that dogs behave differently when exposed to different genres of music.

 Wells’ study, mentioned above, looked at dog reactions to several different genres.
 In the study, shelter dogs who listened to heavy metal or grunge music began barking and showing signs of agitation.

 On the other hand, when classical music was played, their moods shifted and they were much calmer and more relaxed.
 When the dogs were exposed to pop music like Britney Spears or played recordings of humans talking to one another, they had little to no reaction at all.

 If you want your dog to simply relax and feel good, try playing him some Beethoven or Mozart.
 Here is a beautiful Husky enjoying (and singing along) to Bach.

 Just as some music can improve your dog’s mood, other types of music can have a negative effect on them.